 No special teams in any division.
 All punts will be marked 30 yards from the line of scrimmage (LOS).

 Extra points will be limited to a 1-point try from the 3-yard line.
-We are not kicking any extra points.
+No 10-yard 2-point or kicking PATs.

 No kickoffs.
 All divisions will start at the 30-yard line after a score and at the beginning of the game.